to-the-sun/amanuensis-externals/sounds~/design/new_sound.md

 - Run `./migrate_analysis` to re-analyze all sound presets across the 14 diagnostic probes.
 This updates every preset's `analysis.json` with complete composite `distances`, `uniqueness_score`, and saved `staccato.wav` and `legato.wav` audio files.

 ### 7. Create a New `sounds~` Plugin
-- When finished with the above steps:
+- When finished with the above steps, move up to the parent `sounds~` folder and:
     1. Create a new `.dll` in the `modules/` folder for the new sound.
     2. Recompile `sounds~.mxe64` to incorporate the new sound into the object.